bchilton9/Old-VB6-Projects/description.md

-This is some very old Visual Basic 6 (VB6) code I wrote years ago.
+This is some very old Visual Basic 6 (VB6) code I wrote or worked on years ago.
 It’s not actively maintained or intended for reuse, but I’ve kept it here for reference and archival purposes.